-The abandoned Wizard of Oz theme park has come to life again with a yearly Wizard of Oz festival, Autumn at Oz, as well as a spring event called Land of Oz presents Journey worth Dorothy.
-If you are a Wizard of Oz fan, you need to put both of these events on your bucket list.
+The abandoned Wizard of Oz theme park has come to life again with a yearly Wizard of Oz festival, Autumn at Oz, is the largest Oz festival in the world!

 Every fall, Dorothy, the Tin Man, Cowardly Lion and the Scarecrow make a pilgrimage down the yellow brick road to the Emerald City.

-To spread out the crowds (which can be formidable) tickets are timed and visitors must load for the trip to the Land of Oz during their timed session.
-So if you have a timed session from 9:30 – 10:30 am, you may arrive any time between 9:30 and 10:30 am.
+To spread out the crowds (which can be formidable), tickets are timed, and visitors must load for the trip to the Land of Oz during their timed session.
+Be sure to double-check your timed tickets before you come.

 Once you arrive at the Autumn at Oz Festival, you’ll find craft and food vendors, as well as entertainment.
 Bypass these folks for now, and get a ticket to enter Dorothy’s House.
 There can be a wait here, so you can use that time to peruse the vendors and crafts or watch the entertainment.

 Note that fall can be cold and blustery at the Land of Oz.
 Beech Mountain weather is significantly warmer at the bottom of the mountain than at the Land of Oz theme park, which sits at the very top.
-So dress in layers and bring a jacket, even if it’s warmer at the base of the mountain.
-For current weather conditions, go to www.beachmountainchamber.com and click on weather.
+So dress in layers and bring a jacket, even if it’s warmer at the mountain’s base.
+We recommend checking out the weather before you visit.

-Mountain Biking the Emerald Outback: A summer in Breckenridge, CO got my boys into mountain biking and we were excited to tackle the Emerald Outback, eight miles of trails that wind through Beech Mountain.
+A summer in Breckenridge, CO, got my boys into mountain biking, and we were excited to tackle the eight miles of trails that wind through Beech Mountain.
 The Emerald Outback is the first phase of the Beech Mountain Adventure Trail Park, which will eventually include 25 miles of trails.

 There is plenty of parking and easy access to the trail in the heart of Beech Mountain, next to the Brick Oven Pizzeria.
 Weather foiled our attempt to experience the trail, but I read some reviews on Single Tracks that give a decent overview of what you can expect.
 If you don’t have your own mountain bike, you can rent one from Magic Cycles.

-Hiking at Beech Mountain – In addition to mountain biking along the Emerald Outback, we were excited to hike Beech Mountain and the 33 miles of trails in the beautiful North Carolina high country.
+In addition to mountain biking along the Emerald Outback, we were excited to hike Beech Mountain, along with some of the 33 miles of trails in the beautiful North Carolina High Country.

-Buckeye Recreation Center.
-The Buckeye Recreation Center at Beech Mountain isn’t just for locals, visitors can use it too.
-This 22,500 square foot facility has indoor tennis, fitness room and classes, indoor basketball court and a foam mat filled room for the little kids.
-The Center offers an affordable daily pass fee schedule, as well as weekly, monthly and yearly passes.
+Buckeye Recreation Center is located in the town of Beech Mountain and isn’t just for locals.
+Visitors can use it too.
+This 22,500 square-foot facility has indoor tennis, a fitness room and classes, an indoor basketball court, and a foam mat-filled room for the little kids.
+The Center offers an affordable daily pass fee schedule, as well as weekly, monthly, and yearly passes.